glowysourworm/SimpleCodeEditor/README.md

-# SimpleCodeEditor
+# SimpleNotepad
-AvalonEdit based code editor.
+A text editor / code editor based on SimpleWpf